senshastic/Novasha/README.md

-Repo for all Zen mod ideas.
+Snesh's and Fallen's repo for all Zen mods ideas a and projects.

 TODO: